Tue, 10 Apr 2018

 The issue of the Simmons v Castle uplift was deliberated in the EAT numerous times, including in the case of Beckford v LB Southwark IRLR 178.
 In Beckford, Langstaff P considered that the language of the Equality Act 2010 was perfectly clear in stating that awards in the Tribunal should be comparable with those in the County Court.

 The Court of Appeal finally gave an authoritative ruling in 2017.
 The 10% uplift was held to apply to injury to feelings awards in the tribunals – De Souza v Vinci Construction (UK) Ltd IRLR 844.
-The Court of Appeal did however invite guidance to be provided from the Presidents of the Employment Tribunals of England & Wales and Scotland on the appropriate awards in injury to feelings cases.
+The Court of Appeal did however invite guidance to be provided from the Presidents of the Employment Tribunals of England and Wales and Scotland on the appropriate awards in injury to feelings cases.

 In September last year, that Presidential Guidance was published.
 The idea was for awards to reflect changes in inflation that had occurred in recent years.
 The bands were redefined (with transitional provisions) as £800-£8,400, £8,400-£25,200 and £25,200-£42,000.